Expert Cat Care Advice

 How to Tell if a Cat is in Pain: The Secret Signs of Feline Suffering

 Cats are masters of disguise.
-Because they hide illness as a survival instinct, owners often miss the subtle, silent signs of agonizing pain until it is an emergency.
+Because they hide illness as a survival instinct, owners often miss the subtle signs of pain until it becomes an emergency.
 Learn the Feline Grimace Scale, the 'meatloaf' position, and behavioral red flags.

 KittyCorner Team